gershhub/groundstation-receiver/README.md

 ### Testing and debugging

 [ngrok](https://ngrok.com/) is a great tool for tunneling to an embedded computer in case of fixes needed or to review data.
-In addition to uploading the recordings to AWS, we expose them via local webserver and use ngrok to make them securely available at a remote destination when necessary.
-This feature can be turned on locally via the supervisord web interface at localhost:9001.
+In addition to uploading the recordings to AWS, we expose them via local webserver and use ngrok to make them securely available to the internet when necessary.
+This feature can be turned on locally via the supervisord web interface at localhost:9001, and defaults off.

 A few test scripts are available in the [test directory](test/), and do not require installation of most of the dependencies below.
 See the separate README in [test](test/) for usage instructions.